-What are the different types of roof material?
+- What are the different types of roof material?

-Which roof material type is best?
+- Which roof material type is best?

-What are asphalt shingles?
+- What are asphalt shingles, modified bitumen?

-What are the different types of residential roof materials?
+What are the residential roofing material options?

 Before modern technologies, natural materials such as grass and wood, were all we had to protect our homes.
 Although these natural roofs had an old-world charm, they were not without their disadvantages.
 Being natural, they were prone to burning, decay, mold, pests and infestations.
 They were also high maintenance.